Basic Project Management 101: What Is Project Management?

 The Elements of a Project

-A successful project manager must simultaneously manage four basic elements of a project: scope, resources, time, and money.
-These elements are interrelated and must be managed together if the project and the project manager are to be successful.
+A successful project manager must simultaneously manage four basic elements of a project.
+These elements are interrelated.

 - Scope: This involves the project's size, goals, and requirements.